-Mech suck in TvP.
-Well, at least this is true before the last GSL Super Tournament.
-It was a common knowledge that bio is superior to mech in TvP, and pro players rarely used mech against Protoss.
+Mech sucks in TvP.
+Well, at least this was true before the last GSL Super Tournament.
+It was common knowledge that bio is superior to mech in TvP, and pro players rarely used mech against Protoss.
 There were some one-off examples, but they usually failed horribly.

 Why didn’t mech work in TvP?
 While there was a consensus that mech didn’t work well in TvP, people often cite different reasons.
 In my opinion, the different reasons come down to two key factors:

 - Protoss have several good units against mech at different stages.

 - Terran could not compete with Protoss in the late game.

 Immortal is the kryptonite of mech.
 Disruptor technically out-range Siege Tank.
 Zealot warp-in with Warp Prism is effective against an immobile mech army.
 Tempest is a good answer to turtle mech.
 High Templar is pretty good against mech.
 It feels like using a Bulbasaur against a Charmander.

 When Terran go mech, it is almost certain that the game goes into the late stage.
 Carrier is Protoss’ go-to option in the late game against mech.
 The vod below (a Heart of the Swarm game between Bbyong and Zest) demonstrates how one-sided it is.